 - This too shall pass.

 - You’re lucky you had 36 years with your dad.

 - I’m surprised you’re still so upset about this.

 - Everything happens for a reason. (my personal pet peeve)

 - They’re together now. (in response to a person’s parents dying close together in time)

 - Why are you upset?
-You weren’t even his. (after the passing of the person’s dad, who was not her biological father)
+You weren’t even theirs. (after the passing of the person’s dad, who was not their biological father)

 - Your parents dying is a blessing in disguise -- you won’t have to watch them grow old and feeble.